 Knowing the speaker’s strength of your Echo is essential in determining if you should use an aux cord with it.

 For example, the Echo Studio allows you to use its powerful speaker to play audio from another source such as a phone or MP3 player.
 On the other hand, there is no need for an aux input on the Echo Dot because the speaker is too small to serve as an efficient sound amplifier for another device.

 Amazon Echo devices are simplistic and provide a user-friendly experience.
 Using the aux input port on your Echo is no exception.
 It’s quick and easy to use the aux input with any other compatible devices.
 Follow the below steps to start connecting with a compatible aux cord:

 If the audio doesn’t start playing from your Echo automatically, you may need to select the output source on your other device.
 Go to the sound settings on your other device and select the appropriate aux output source.

-All Echo devices have aux output.
-This allows the Echo to play sounds or music through an external speaker, such as a Bluetooth speaker.
+All Echo devices have aux output, even devices like the Echo Dot that do not have aux-in capabilities.
+This allows the Echo device to play sounds or music through an external speaker, such as a Bluetooth speaker.
 Aux output is especially helpful if you have an Echo Dot or Auto:

 To use the aux output on your Echo device, connect a 3.5mm auxiliary cable in the same way you would for an aux input.